Rick HammerAssociate Professor of Biology Holland School of Sciences & Mathematics

 - Bachelor of Business Administration, Accounting and Information Systems, University of Texas, Permian Basin, 1983

 - Master of Science, Forest Science, Texas A&M University, 1993

 - Doctor of Philosophy, Botany, Interdisciplinary Program in Ecology and Evolutionary Biology, Texas A&M University, 2010

 Dr. Rick Hammer is an Associate Professor of Biology and is a plant conservation biologist and ecologist.
-He teaches undergraduate courses in general biology, general ecology, bioinformatics (computational biology), tropical biology of Costa Rica, astrobiology (life in the universe), and environmental ethics.
-He is Chair of the HSU Faculty Go Green Committee, which seeks to promote and coordinate environmentally sustainable practices on campus.
+He teaches undergraduate courses in general biology, general ecology, bioinformatics, computational biology, tropical biology of Costa Rica, astrobiology (life in the universe), and environmental ethics.
+He is Chair of the Teaching Effectiveness Committee.
 He serves as a HSU Faculty representative to the Au Sable Institute of Environmental Studies, a Christian-based biological field research station located in Michigan.
-Dr. Hammer is a member of the Au Sable faculty and will teach Restoration Ecology in summer 2018 at the Au Sable Michigan campus.
+Dr. Hammer is also a member of the Au Sable faculty and will teach Restoration Ecology in summer 2018 at the Au Sable Michigan campus.

 Dr. Hammer was nominated and elected by the Baptist General Convention of Texas to serve as a member of the Creation Care Commission of the Baptist World Alliance.

 Hammer is the member of several professional academic and research organizations including the Ecological Society of America (ESA).
 He is a member and secretary of ESA’s Environmental Justice Section and is an active participant in the Section’s efforts to launch a Scientists’ Speakers Bureau for Outreach to Faith Communities.

 Outside of academia he has worked as an information technology consultant for Lockheed Martin in the F-16 Fighting Falcon program and Burlington Northern Santa Fe Railway.